Show that you can calculate simple percentages in your head by trying this self-marking quiz.

 Level 6 - Use a calculator to find percentages

-More on this topic including lesson Starters, visual aids and investigations.
+More Percentages including lesson Starters, visual aids, investigations and self-marking exercises.

 % - This is the percent symbol.